FAMILY PROBATE ATTORNEY VALPO

 Not all property which is owned at death is subject to the probate process.
 If the decedent planned properly before his or her death, the probate process can be entirely avoided.

 For instance, many insurance policies and retirement funds do not have to be probated because there are beneficiary designations in the documents.
 The same is true with bank accounts, if the bank account is titled as a “pay on death” POD account.
 Another example is transfer of a piece of real estate.
-If the decedent owned a piece of release estate with another person, and the property is deed as “husband and wife” (tenants by the entirety) or “joint tenants with rights of survivorship”, the property passes to the other person at the moment the co-owner died.
+If the decedent owned a piece of real estate with another person, and the property is deed as “husband and wife” (tenants by the entirety) or “joint tenants with rights of survivorship”, the property passes to the other person at the moment the co-owner died.

 One of the most common forms of leaving property at the time of death is through an Indiana revocable trust.
 Ask your estate planning attorney about how a trust may fit into your estate plan, and whether one is right for you.
-Probate litigation lawyers in Indiana will tell you that, although will substitutes are intended to “avoid” the probate process, that does not always happen.
+Probate litigation lawyers in Indiana will tell you that although will substitutes are intended to “avoid” the probate process, that does not always happen.

 What else do you need to know about the probate process in Indiana?